vrajshah5104/BookMyShow-Clone/README.md

 We'll use things like HTML5, CSS3, Tailwind, ReactJs, MongoDb, react-slicks (for carousel), react-icons, react-context-api (for state management || redux), etc.

+# React
+npx create-react-app.
+From this the react app gets created directly in the same directory, now we don't have to do cd file_name everytime before doing npm start

 # Pages
 home.page.jsx (default.hoc.jsx)
 movie.page.jsx (movie.hoc.jsx)